Frank Oberle Jr.: Political career

 Oberle was first elected as MLA for Peace River in the 2004 provincial election with 55 per cent of the vote.
 During his first term, he served as a member of the Agenda and Priorities Committee, the Standing Committee on Resources and Environment, the Cabinet Policy Committee on Resources and the Environment, and the Energy Council.
 Oberle also served as chief government whip and deputy chair of the Members Services Committee prior to his appointment to cabinet.

 Oberle was elected to a second term representing the constituency of Peace River in the 2008 provincial election, receiving 65 per cent of the vote.
 He served as chief government whip.
 Oberle also served as the deputy chair of the Special Standing Committee on Members Services and was a member of the Privileges and Elections, Standing Orders and Printing Committee.
 He was Solicitor General and Minister of Public Security from 2010 to 2011, Minister of Sustainable Resource Development from 2011 to 2012, Minister of Aboriginal Relations from 2013 to 2014 and Minister of Energy from 2014 to 2015.

 Oberle was defeated in the 2015 election, and Debbie Jabbour of the Alberta New Democratic Party became MLA for Peace River.

 Personal life

-Oberle lives with his wife Debbie in Peace River.
+Oberle lives with his wife Debbie in Red Deer.
 The couple has two children, Kevin and Sadie.
 In his spare time, he enjoys fishing, woodworking, and river boating.